nasa/HDTN/README.md

 To use shared libs, edit CMakeCache.txt, set `BUILD_SHARED_LIBS:BOOL` to `ON` and add fPIC to the Cmakecache variable:
 `CMAKE_CXX_FLAGS_RELEASE:STRING=-03 -DNDEBUG -fPIC`

+Note: If building HDTN from a cloned git repo (with a .git directory in the source root), HDTN's CMake will get the Git SHA-1 hash so that not only will HDTN's logger print the HDTN version, but also it will print HDTN's latest commit hash.
+However, if building HDTN from zip, tar, tar.bz2, or tar.gz, HDTN's CMake can detect the commit hash within the archive file's comment header by running `cmake` with the following argument that points to the archive file from where HDTN was extracted from:
+* cmake -DHDTN_ARCHIVE_FILE=/path/to/hdtn.zip ..

 #### ARM Platforms
 HDTN has been tested on various ARM platforms such as Raspberry Pi, Nvidia Jetson Nano and an Ampere Altra Q64-30 based server.
 To build HDTN in a native ARM environment add the `-DCMAKE_SYSTEM_PROCESSOR` flag to the cmake command.
 This flag removes x86 optimizations and the x86 unit test.
 Shared libraries are disabled for ARM builds by default.